sctg-development/rust-photoacoustic/docs/jwt_tokens.md

 ### Access Tokens (JWT Format)

 Access tokens are used for API authorization and follow the standard JWT format with three parts: header, payload, and signature.
+These tokens now include detailed user permission information for fine-grained access control.

 #### Header